tfeb/tfeb-lisp-tools/README.md

 - `build-modules` provides a way of compiling a collection of single-file modules, using `require-module` to locate their sources.
 - `feature-expressions` provides some tools for reasoning about implementation features after read time.
 - `deprecations` provides tools for marking functions, generic functions and macros as deprecated, causing an optional compile-time warning and allowing reporting and mapping over deprecated things.
+- `asdf-module-sysdcls` can help writing ASDF system declarations for single-file modules: it wrote all but the main system declaration for this system.

 I hope to add more tools as I disentangle them from the things they're currently entangled with and modernise them where needed.
 All of the tools are intended to be portable CL except where documented.